-The South Dakota Highway Patrol changed the way it procures laptop computers in FY2020.
-Instead of purchasing each unit, the SDHP has entered into a lease agreement that leases each computer for 5 years, for \$5,000.
-This includes the computer and vehicle docking station.
-The cost breaks down to approximately \$4,200 for the computer and \$800 for the vehicle dock.
-Port replicators for use in an office setting are also needed and cost \$300.
-We have 37 personnel that need the computer and docking station, and or a port replicator.
-Of the 37 people 24 of these need a computer and a docking station.
-(24 @ \$5,000 = \$120,000).
-2 need a computer and port replicator.
-(2 @ \$4,500 = \$9,000).
-8 need a computer, docking station and port replicator (8 @ \$5,300 = \$42,400).
-We also have 3 command staff that need the computer and docking station, and port replicator but this cost will be pro-rated at 30% of the cost due to time spent on MCSAP eligible activities (3 @ \$5,300 = \$15,900 X 30% = \$4,770).
-The total cost is \$176,170 for the 5 year lease.
-Annually this is \$35,234.
+The South Dakota Highway Patrol leases laptops instead of purchasing each unit, the SDHP has entered into a lease agreement that leases each computer for 5 years.
+The lease includes the laptop, vehicle docking station and/or desktop port replicators.
+The 5 year lease breaks down to approximately \$4,000 for the computer, \$1,060 for the vehicle computer dock.
+Port replicators for use in an office setting are also needed and cost \$361.

+We require a total of 60 laptops, 34 vehicle computer docks, and 25 desktop port replicators.

+The 5 year lease for 57 laptops is \$228,000, 31 vehicle docking station is \$32,860, and 22 desktop port replicators is \$7,942.
+Total cost of \$268,802 over 5 years.
+Annually this is \$53,760.40.
+The three command staff that need the computer, vehicle computer dock, and port replicator will be pro-rated at 30% of the cost due to time spent on MCSAP eligible activities (\$12,000 + vehicle dock \$3180 + \$1083 = 16,263/5 years = \$3,252.60 x 30% = \$975.78).
+Annually this is \$54,736.18.

 The price for these computer is reasonable for the type of laptop with the required features to fulfill our reporting requirements.
 While the employees that use these computers may not perform MCSAP eligible activities 100% of the time, the need for the computer is virtually 100% based on using it to perform those MCSAP activities.
 There is work performed on the computers such as management emails and some report writing on non-eligible activities, but this is out of convenience since the computer is available.
 The computer's main use is for recording, reporting, issuing, and transmitting Vehicle Examination Reports and citations that are a result of MCSAP eligible inspections.
 Other uses include programs such as FMCSA's Guard, Safer, Query Central, FMCSA Portal, RegScan Hazardous Materials software and similar programs that assist inspectors in performing CMV inspections.
 For those listed as MC Trooper at 100%, they are law enforcement officers, they may still have to respond or take action on highway emergencies or obvious unsafe conditions such as an injury crash or drunk driver that do not involve a CMV.
 We would not bill MCSAP personnel funds for those activities.
 When those occasions occur, they respond, but then turn investigations over to non-MCSAP personnel in most occasions and then return to CMV enforcement.
-For personnel listed as MC Inspector inspector at 60%, their goal and job description is to go to various locations and perform MCSAP eligible inspections among other duties.
+For personnel listed as MC Inspector at 70%, their goal and job description is to go to various locations and perform MCSAP eligible inspections among other duties.
 They occasionally have to write a size and weight permit.
 This is usually the result of a safety inspection where it was discovered that a permit was required.
 A violation would be noted on the VER and driver issued a permit with the laptop computer.
 The computer is necessary to perform their MCSAP functions and only occasionally used in non-MCSAP functions.
-The 60% time allocation is an average.
-The users of these laptops are members of our mobile teams that do a higher number of MCSAP inspections, but are the same pay grade as those inspectors in the ports of entry, so are listed together.
-Their time allocation is higher than 60%, but there are only 14 mobile team members compared to 33 port employees, which results in a lower average.
-Non-MCSAP use of the computers is out of convenience since the computer is available, but could and have been done without the computer.
 Since the employees that are using the laptop computers only use them incidentally for non-MCSAP activities, we are seeking 100% reimbursement.